-Larrance is part of 1500 or Nothin' which is, acccording to their site, "an independent musical energy machine that’s taking over music across the world through the production, promotion and representation of artists, song writers, musicians, and music videographers".
-Basically they are a group of people who make dope shit like say, "These Walls", for instance, and are probably best known in hip-hop circles for their work with T.I., Young Jeezy, etc. Dopson in particular contributed percussion playing throughout the album.
+Dopson is part of 1500 or Nothin', which, according to their site, is "an independent musical energy machine that’s taking over music across the world through the production, promotion, and representation of artists, songwriters, musicians, and music videographers."
+Basically, they are a group of creatives who make dope shit like say, "These Walls", for instance, and are probably best known in hip-hop circles for their work with T.I., Young Jeezy, etc. Dopson, in particular, contributed percussion playing throughout the album.

 Credits: Production credits on "How Much a Dollar Cost" and "You Ain't Gotta Lie (Momma Said)"

 I'm pretty fascinated by this LoveDragon person.
-The only other credit I could find is on SZA's "Sobriety" which is also co-produced by Sounwave and Thundercat, who are all over this album.
+The only other credit I could find is on SZA's "Sobriety," which is also co-produced by Sounwave and Thundercat, who are all over this album.
 I guess TDE just has a shit ton of in-house producers.
 I'd love to hear more from this LoveDragon character though.
+Dragon, call me?

 Woah, 14 credits total.
-That's the most credits from anyone not named Duckworth.
+That's the highest credit total from anyone not named Duckworth.
 For the record, Mark Spears is Sounwave and it looks as though he uses his government name for songwriting credits and Sounwave for the production credits.
 Also, "Celebration" is still his best beat.
 Also-also, Spears co-wrote and produced Raleigh Ritchie's "Overdose."
-The more you know
+The more you know.

 Marlanna Evans is Rapsody!
-This is my favorite credit becuase I actually know Rapsody.
-We're not best friends or anything, but if we passed each other ont he street she would totally know me.
+This is my favorite credit because I actually know Rapsody.
+We're not best friends or anything, but if we passed each other on the street she would totally know me.
 I know someone on the Kendrick album, it's kind of like I'm on the Kendrick album.
 Where's my check, Duckworth?
 If you are a DJBooth regular, you almost certainly also know her.
-If not, get hip to the game; she is one of the smartest, most honest and most humble emcees around and is definitely in my top 5.
-You want to talk classic albums?
-Whatchu kanow about The Idea Of Beautiful?
+If not, get hip to the game; she is one of the smartest, most honest and most humble emcees around and is definitely in my top five.
+Do you want to talk classic albums?
+Whatchu know about The Idea Of Beautiful?
 Congrats, Rap!
 Nobody deserves this more than you.